The extent to which intelligent automation benefits our organizations can't be overstated.

 The phenomenon of digital technologies catalyzing a fundamental shift in conventional thinking in business, technology, industry, or culture has become known as digital disruption.

+DID YOU KNOW?
 According to market research company AIIM, at least 53% of organizations are at risk for a potentially significant disruption of their current business models.

 That's no surprise, considering the staggering examples of digital disruption that are already impacting our society:

 - Spotify and Netflix have famously disrupted the traditional broadcasting industry.

 - Airbnb and Vrbo have revolutionized the way many of us plan trips and arrange lodging, disrupting the hospitality industry in the process.